K7MDL2/CI-V_Serial_Band_Decoder/README.md

 https://www.wfview.org/public_builds/

-https://wfview.org/wfview-user-manual/headless-server/  for headless server build
+https://wfview.org/wfview-user-manual/headless-server/  for headless server build - appears to be serial only radio interface so not useful for this project

 I normally choose the latest version.
 If it has problems it is easy enough to use an earlier verison.
 I have last years 1.65 loaded also for testing on occasion.
 It has minimal support for the IC-905 so I use 2.X builds.
 Further down on the Download page are install instructions.
 For the Pi I use the fullbuild-wfview.sh script.
 You download the script, make it executable (chmod + x filename), then run it.